XCaliCatX/XCaliCatX/README.md

-- 👋 Hi, I’m @XCaliCatX
+- 👋 Hi, I’m Kimberly
-- 🌱 I'm on my last Semester of a B.S. in Computer Science at CSUF
+- 🌱 Newly Graduated CSUF B.S. in Computer Science
-- I am taking Database and Applications, Cryptography, Back-End Engineering and Software Architecture.
+- These are some of the projects I completed on my education Journey.

 <!---